ghostrider86/data_structure_final/Queue.md

 # Queue
-A Queue is a linear structure which follows a certain order that operations are performed, FIFO for short standing for first in, first out
+A Queue is a linear structure which follows a certain order that operations are performed.
+FIFO for short which stands for first in, first out
 As shown below:
 ![example of FIFO](https://media.geeksforgeeks.org/wp-content/cdn-uploads/gq/2014/02/Queue.png)